-- 1. A macro virus is platform independent.
+1. A macro virus is platform independent.
 Virtually all of the macro viruses infect Microsoft Word documents.
-Any hardware platform and operating system that supports Word can be infected. - 2.
-Macro viruses infect documents, not executable portions of code.
+Any hardware platform and operating system that supports Word can be infected.

+- 2. Macro viruses infect documents, not executable portions of code.
 Most of the information introduced onto a computer system is in the form of a document rather than a program. - 3.
 Macro viruses are easily spread.
 A very common method is by electronic mail.

 Macro viruses take advantage of a feature found in Word and other office applications such as Microsoft Excel, namely the macro.
 In essence, a macro is an executable program embedded in a word processing document or other type of file.
 Typically, users employ macros to automate repetitive tasks and thereby save keystrokes.
 The macro language is usually some form of the Basic programming language.
 A user might define a sequence of keystrokes in a macro and set it up so that the macro is invoked when a function key or special short combination of keys is input.
 Successive releases of Word provide increased protection against macro viruses.
-For example, Microsoft offers an optional Macro Virus Protection tool that detects suspicious Word files and alerts the customer to the potential risk of opening a file with macros.
-Various antivirus product vendors have also developed tools to detect and correct macro viruses.
+For example, files and alerts the customer to the potential risk of opening file with macros.